 One way to head this straight on is by turning the idea away from morbid thinking.
 Help them see they aren’t planning for their death, nor does buying insurance insinuate that they’ll be dying soon.
 It’s about preparedness and care more than anything.

 Ask them about their family.
 Learn about their loved ones.
-That way you can turn the focus to how it will help take care of things for them, lessen their worry and stress, and ensure that they are taken care of.
+That way, you can focus on how it will help take care of things for them, lessen their stress, and give them the space to grieve and not worry about finances.

 It will help take the perspective off of the morbidity of the situation and change it to a business transaction of love.
-We all want to leave a legacy; help them create a positive legacy for them to leave behind.
+We all want to leave behind a legacy; help them create a positive legacy.

-However, this can be difficult and definitely time-consuming if you have to manually comb through every client you have to see who’s missing life insurance with you.
+This can be difficult and time-consuming if you have to manually comb through every client you have to see who’s missing life insurance with you.
 An industry-specific agency management system (AMS) like AgencyBloc will drastically reduce the time and energy you spend identifying cross-sell opportunities.